-FUNCTIONS & TRIGONOMETRY - CP
+FUNCTIONS & MATHEMATICAL MODELS - CCP/CP

-This course includes a thorough examination of exponential, logarithmic, radical, rational, and trigonometric functions and their properties, and sequences & series.
+This course includes a thorough examination of polynomials, exponential, logarithmic, radical, and rational functions.
+The algebraic, numeric, graphical, and verbal representation of the functions will be studied.
+Additional topics will include sequences & series.
 The graphing calculator and other technologies will be integrated throughout the course as appropriate while also requiring students to be able to solve problems without a calculator.
 There is a summer assignment covering a review of some basic Algebra 2 concepts required for this course.
+If registered for College Credit Plus, this course will allow the student to earn credit for 4 credit hours of MAT 151 from Cincinnati State.

-Prerequisite: Successful completion of Algebra 2 CP
+Prerequisite for CP: Successful completion of Geometry and Algebra 2.